We are a 501c3 Educational Organization

 All provided for techies, tinkerers, and free thinkers.

-Arch Reactor was founded in 2009 in a mall food court by a group of friends who liked technology, programming, making, and pizza.
+Arch Reactor was founded in 2009 a local pizza joint by a group of friends who liked technology, programming, making, and pizza.
 Our first decision was to create a donation can to save for our first space.
 That donation can (and the $7 that started in it) took us from the food court, to a borrowed apartment, to our first space at the Lemp Brewery (which we outgrew in 3 months!) and finally to our current home at the Jefferson Undergound.
 Now St. Louis' largest hackerspace, Arch Reactor's growing membership continues to bring new skills, projects, equipment, and people to one place.

 We fall under the umbrella of the hackerspace and maker movements.
 While some of our members are involved in the information security industry, you won't have any fear of getting your phone or computer hacked by visiting our space.
 The hacking we do is creative, not destructive.
 When we refer to hacking, we mean either the re-purposing or modification of a commercial product, DIY hacking together of a project or just the act of exciting creative work.